Miscellaneous tools

 wordbreaker

-Examples of usage include:
+Examples of its usage are:

 echo manofsteel | bin/wordbreaker -dict dict.txt split